Correlated2/Documentation/en_US/global/gadgets.md

 ### Vacuum

-Can pick up items off the ground or take them from an inventory and input them directly into a network.
+Can pick up items off the ground or take them from an inventory and input them directly into a network, along with cleaning up tall grass and leaves.
+Right click once to activate, again to deactivate.
 Requires a wireless connection and power to operate.